moznion/Number-Phone-JP-AreaCode/README.md

     `addresses` is the list of addresses that belong with area code.
     `local_code_digits` is the number of digits of local code.

+    You can append country code (0) or not.
+As you like it!

 - area\_code\_by\_address($address)

     Retrieve area code by address (perfect matching). `$address` __MUST__ have prefecture name.